flaviano-faria/authuser/README.md

 # Authuser

-A demo Spring Boot application for user authentication and management.
+A demo Spring Boot application for user authentication and management with **Spring HATEOAS** support for hypermedia-driven REST APIs.

 ## Requirements
 - Java 21